 - a.
 Maintain a basic test setup for the EUT as shown and described in Figures 2 through 5 and 4.3.8. - b.
 Calibration.
-Configure the test equipment in accordance with Figure CS115-2 for calibrating the injection probe. - (1) Place the injection probe around the center conductor of the calibration fixture.
+Configure the test equipment in accordance with Figure CS115-2 for calibrating the injection probe. - (1) Place the injection probe around the center conductor of the calibration fixture. - (2) Terminate one end of the calibration fixture with a coaxial load and terminate the other end with an attenuator connected to an oscilloscope with 50 ohm input impedance.

-- (2) Terminate one end of the calibration fixture with a coaxial load and terminate the other end with an attenuator connected to an oscilloscope with 50 ohm input impedance. - c.
+- c.
 EUT Testing.
-Configure the test equipment as shown in Figure CS115-3 for testing of the EUT. - (1) Place the injection and monitor probes around a cable bundle interfacing with an EUT connector. - (2) Locate the monitor probe 5 cm from the connector.
-If the overall length of the connector and backshell exceeds 5 cm, position the monitor probe as close to the connector's backshell as possible. - (3) Position the injection probe 5 cm from the monitor probe.
+Configure the test equipment as shown in Figure CS115-3 for testing of the EUT. - (1) Place the injection and monitor probes around a cable bundle interfacing with an EUT connector. - (2) To minimize errors, maintain the same signal circuit that was used for calibration between the attenuator at the calibration fixture (oscilloscope, coaxial cables, bulkhead connectors, additional attenuators, etc.) and connect the circuit to the monitor probe.
+Additional attenuation may be used, if necessary. - (3) Locate the monitor probe 5 cm from the connector.
+If the overall length of the connector and backshell exceeds 5 cm, position the monitor probe as close to the connector's backshell as possible. - (4) Position the injection probe 5 cm from the monitor probe.

 - a.
 Turn on the measurement equipment and allow sufficient time for stabilization. - b.
 Calibration.
 Perform the following procedures using the calibration setup. - (1) Adjust the pulse generator source for the risetime, pulse width, and pulse repetition rate requirements specified in the requirement. - (2) Increase the signal applied to the calibration fixture until the oscilloscope indicates that the current level specified in the requirement is flowing in the center conductor of the calibration fixture. - (3) Verify that the rise time, fall time, and pulse width portions of the waveform have the correct durations and that the correct repetition rate is present.
 The precise pulse shape will not be reproduced due to the inductive coupling mechanism. - (4) Record the pulse generator amplitude setting. - c.
-EUT Testing. - (1) Turn on the EUT and allow sufficient time for stabilization. - (2) Susceptibility evaluation. - (a) Adjust the pulse generator, as a minimum, for the amplitude setting determined in 5.13.3.4b(4). - (b) Apply the test signal at the pulse repetition rate and for the duration specified in the requirement. - (c) Monitor the EUT for degradation of performance during testing. - (d) Whenever susceptibility is noted, determine the threshold level in accordance with 4.3.10.4.3 and verify that it is above the limit. - (e) Record the peak current induced in the cable as indicated on the oscilloscope.
+EUT Testing. - (1) Turn on the EUT and allow sufficient time for stabilization. - (2) Susceptibility evaluation. - (a) Adjust the pulse generator, as a minimum, for the amplitude setting determined in 5.14.3.4b(4). - (b) Apply the test signal at the pulse repetition rate and for the duration specified in the requirement. - (c) Monitor the EUT for degradation of performance during testing. - (d) Whenever susceptibility is noted, determine the threshold level in accordance with 4.3.10.4.3 and verify that it is above the limit. - (e) Record the peak current induced in the cable as indicated on the oscilloscope.

-(f) Repeat 5.13.3.4c(2)(a) through 5.13.3.4c(2)(e) on each cable bundle interfacing with each electrical connector on the EUT.
-For power cables, perform 5.13.3.4c(2)(a) through 5.13.3.4c(2)(e) on complete power cables (high sides and returns) and on the power cables with the power returns and chassis grounds (green wires) excluded from the cable bundle.
-For connectors which include both interconnecting leads and power, perform 5.13.3.4c(2)(a) through 5.13.3.4c(2)(e) on the entire bundle, on the power leads (including returns and grounds) grouped separately, and on the power leads grouped with the returns and grounds removed.
+(f) Repeat 5.14.3.4c(2)(a) through 5.14.3.4c(2)(e) on each cable bundle interfacing with each electrical connector on the EUT.
+For power cables, perform 5.14.3.4c(2)(a) through 5.14.3.4c(2)(e) on complete power cables (high sides and returns) and on the power cables with the power returns and chassis grounds (green wires) excluded from the cable bundle.
+For connectors which include both interconnecting leads and power, perform 5.14.3.4c(2)(a) through 5.14.3.4c(2)(e) on the entire bundle, on the power leads (including returns and grounds) grouped separately, and on the power leads grouped with the returns and grounds removed.

 - a.
-Provide tables showing statements of compliance with the requirement for the susceptibility evaluation of 5.1.3.3.4c(2) and the induced current level for each interface connector. - b.
+Provide tables showing statements of compliance with the requirement for the susceptibility evaluation of 5.14.3.4c(2) and the induced current level for each interface connector. - b.
 Provide any susceptibility thresholds that were determined. - c.
 Provide oscilloscope photographs of injected waveforms with test data.